commercetools/commercetools-sdk-typescript/CONTRIBUTING.md

 ## Releasing packages

-Composable Commerce sdk-typescript uses [changesets](https://github.com/atlassian/changesets) to do versioning and publishing a release.
+Composable Commerce Ttypescript SDK uses [changesets](https://github.com/atlassian/changesets) to do versioning and publishing a release.

 A [Changesets release GitHub Action](https://github.com/changesets/action) opens a `Version Packages` Pull Request whenever there are some changesets that have not been released yet.